IT CAME FROM WUHAN

 Salomon's House has facilities and tools for studying every realm of nature, including soil, minerals, air, light, wind, water, plants, animals, and human beings.
 Scientists work to produce new kinds of drugs, foods, and machines.
 They produce flying machines, boats that move under water, robotic devices that move like animals and human beings, powerful military weapons, and artificially created plants and animals.
 The latter would presumably include the biotechnological creation of new forms of life, like what Shi does in her Wuhan lab.
 The scientists search for ways to preserve human health and prolong life.

 The scientists in Salomon's House are assigned various duties.
-Some travel throughout the world secreting gathering whatever experimental knowledge human beings have developed.
+Some travel throughout the world secretly gathering whatever experimental knowledge human beings have developed.
 Others draw out general conclusions from these experiments.
 Others apply these experiments to develop new inventions.
 Still others build on this knowledge to develop a comprehensive understanding of nature.

 The scientists consult together to decide which inventions and experiments should be made public and which should be kept secret.
 They all take an oath of secrecy to conceal whatever should not be publicized.